TVAfrica: Nigeria

+Ethiopia

+During 2000, when the government decided to open up to new licenses, some Ethiopian legal experts believed that the broadcast of TVAfrica on local television channels was illegal, under the grounds that there was no regulatory body for broadcasting.
+On 25 February 2003, deputy general manager of ETV Asefa Bekele told The Sub-Saharan Informer to withdraw TVAfrica's programming, which he thought to be unsuitable with the Ethiopian cultural climate.
+Moreover, he was concerned that TVAfrica only offered "one or two advertisements a day", while at the beginning, there were concerns that it would take away parts of its advertising revenue.
+TVAfrica in Ethiopia was limited to Addis Ababa and its surroundings.

 Other countries

 The effects of TVAfrica's win over CFI in the rights to carry Euro 2000 were noted in the French-speaking countries, where the matches carried by TVAfrica's affiliates in Francophone markets were shown in English.
 The CFI-backed satellite operator, Le SAT, had no sports channel in its offering.
 ORTB and CRTV, part-time affiliates of the network, relayed the matches in French, unlike the majority of the countries.

+Independent Television in Tanzania illegally broadcast the early matches of the 2002 FIFA World Cup.
+During the broadcast of the match between Nigeria and Argentina on 2 June, TVAfrica staff interrupted ITV's commentary as they were breaching the rights to cover the matches.
+ITV was also in a rights lock with Africa Media Group-owned Dar es Salaam Television.
+The channel was using a feed that was reserved for Televisão de Moçambique.
+After ITV refused to comply with the measure, TVAfrica inserted a scrolling message which said that, if the broadcasts were received outside of Mozambique, the satellite feed and the channels involved were infringing the law.
+Finally, TVAfrica and ITV came to terms and carried the rest of the World Cup legally.
+Later that month, KBC in Kenya did not telecast the Budget speech, being contractually obliged to air the match between Italy and Mexico on 13 June.
+KBC had opted out of another match (Cameroon vs. Ireland) to cover the Madaraka Day celebrations at the Nyayo Stadium in Nairobi earlier in the tournament.

 At closing time, the network was criticized due to its reliance on affiliation agreements with smaller television stations and programming that did not cater to the tastes of the viewing audience.
 Most of the content seen on the service was American, which many viewers didn't like.
 This also counterbalanced the amount of local programming, which would have saved the network from collapsing.